nhsuk/pds-fhir-endpoint/README.md

 # NHS Spine Test Harness

-Docker orchirstration to get the PDS Care Integration Pattern POC up and running and talking to TKW.
+Docker orcherstration to get the PDS Care Integration Pattern POC up and running and talking to TKW.

 This repo is just a compose and configuration wrapper for the following